 Role of the Canadian Judicial Council

-This Bill clarifies that seminars established by the Canadian Judicial Council on matters relating to sexual assault law must be developed after consultation with individuals and groups or organizations it considers appropriate, including sexual assault survivors and organizations supporting them.
+The legislation clarifies that seminars established by the Canadian Judicial Council on matters relating to sexual assault law should be developed after consultation with individuals, groups or organizations it considers appropriate, such as sexual assault survivors and organizations supporting them, including Indigenous leaders and representatives of Indigenous communities.

-The Bill also requires the Canadian Judicial Council to provide to the Minister, for tabling in Parliament, an annual report containing details on seminars offered on matters relating to sexual assault law and the number of judges attending.
-This requirement is intended to enhance accountability in the education of sitting judges on these matters and to act as an incentive to encourage their participation.
+The legislation also encourages the Canadian Judicial Council to provide to the Minister of Justice, for tabling in Parliament, an annual report containing details on seminars offered on matters relating to sexual assault law and social context, including the number of judges attending.
+This is intended to enhance accountability in the education of sitting judges on these matters and to act as an incentive to encourage their participation.

 Social context education

-Social context education is designed to teach awareness and skills for judges to ensure that all people who come into the courtroom are treated respectfully, fairly and equally.
+Social context education is designed to teach awareness and skills for judges to ensure that all people who come into the courtroom are treated respectfully and fairly.
 Judges must ensure that personal or societal biases, myths and stereotypes do not influence judicial decision-making.
-This requires awareness and knowledge of the realities of individuals who appear in court, including an understanding of circumstances related to gender, race, ethnicity, religion, culture, sexual orientation, differing mental or physical abilities, age, socio-economic background, children and family violence.
+This requires that judges understand the social context in which they hear matters and the factors that may affect engagement with the justice system.
+This includes gender, race, ethnicity, religion, culture, sexual orientation, differing mental or physical abilities, age, socio-economic background, and family violence and violence against children.
+As the legislation specifies, social context includes systemic racism and systemic discrimination.

 Commitment to judicial education

-While this Bill is an important legislative step, the Government has also committed significant resources to support the availability of enhanced judicial education in this area.
+While these changes represent an important legislative step, the Government has also committed resources to support the availability of enhanced judicial continuing education in these areas.

 In Budget 2017, the Government provided the Canadian Judicial Council with $2.7 million over five years, and $0.5 million per year thereafter, to ensure that more judges have access to professional development, with a greater focus on gender and culturally-sensitive training.

 Parliament does not have the authority to legislate in relation to provincially- or territorially-appointed judges.
-However, the federal government can support policy and program measures.
-The Government is committed to working with its partners to enhance the availability of training.
+However, the federal government supports policy and program measures, and is committed to working with its partners, including provinces and territories, to enhance the availability of training for these judges.

 - Date modified: